brain4tech/lip/README.md

 - JSON is the only supported body content type.
 Make sure to set the `Content-Type`-header to `application/json`, else the application won't work and you'll receive a `400` status code

 Speaking of return values, you'll always get a meaningful status code and response JSON `{"info": "<info here>"}`, which are specified per endpoint below.
 The info always contains a string in case an error code occurs, `200`'s don't contain more information except when specified.

+### Authentication with JWTs
+- re-run of programm allows read-tokens to work, but write-tokens need to be reassigned (change of secret on each run disables this)

 ---